TRAVEL TIPS FOR PEOPLE COMING TO DALAT (and Vietnam in general)

-View from the Rooms at the Dalat Train Villa:
+View from the Rooms at the Dalat Train Villa #3:

-Located near the Dalat Train Station, the Dalat Train Villa is a perfect place for short or long stays in Dalat.
+Located near the Dalat Train Station, the Dalat Train Villas are a perfect place for short or long stays in Dalat.

-The villa is a beautifully restored 2-story masterpiece of French colonial-era architecture (1935).
+The villas are beautifully restored 2-story masterpieces of French colonial-era architecture (1935).

-Next to the villa is 1910 French train car, which is being renovated into a bar/cafe.
-(Will be ready approx June 2013).
+Next to the villas is a 1910 French train car, which has been renovated into a bar/cafe.

 Within 10 minutes of most major attractions in Dalat.
 Very quiet neighborhood.
 Newly refurbished.
 Beautiful mountain views from all rooms.